Managing DNS Zone in MGTClusters

-Magento Clusters offers name servers to manage DNS records for your domain.
+MGTClusters offers name servers to manage DNS records for your domain.
 If you are new to this, please follow the steps below.
-This article will show you the step-by-step guide.

-- you can use our name servers or yours.
-If you prefer to use your own name servers, you must make the "www" and "none" DNS records of your domain point to the IP address we provide in the Client Panel.
+If you are using your own nameservers, you must make the "www" and blank DNS A records of your domain point to the IP address we provide in the Control Panel.

 Add your DNS records